 Abstentions and broker non-votes (i.e., shares with respect to which a broker indicates that it does not have authority to vote on a matter) will be counted for purposes of determining whether a quorum is present at the Annual Meeting.
-Abstentions will not affect the outcome of the election of directors or the non-binding vote on Proposal No. 4.
-Abstentions will have the same effect as votes against any matter other than the election of directors and the non-binding vote on Proposal No. 4.
+Abstentions will not affect the outcome of the election of directors.
+Abstentions will have the same effect as votes against any matter other than the election of directors.
 Broker non-votes will not affect the outcome of the election of directors or any other proposal to be voted on at the Annual Meeting.